 I’ve heard John Maxwell comment on some of what he sees as he develops leaders around the world, saying that he’s far too often left feeling “leadership sad.”
-Far too many families, churches, civic organizations, and basically any other type of group I could possibly name falls short of providing the kind of effective leadership that each of us truly deserve!
+So many families, churches, civic organizations, and basically any other type of group I could possibly name fall short of providing the kind of effective leadership that each of us truly deserve!
 As we think back to each of the individual profitability killers we’ve worked through together, I’ll challenge you with yet another question: have you ever stopped to consider, “What are they looking for?”
-What do the individuals you’ve taken responsibility for leading need most from you?
+What do the individuals you’ve accepted responsibility for leading need most from you?

 I often talk about how much I still enjoy so many of the hair bands from the 80s.
 Quite honestly, there are only a handful of bands I’ve really listened to since.
 One of those, which may well be one of my top ten favorite bands of all time at this point, is called Alter Bridge.
 Interestingly enough, they’ve been hugely successful in Europe but have received just a fraction of the same attention in the States in spite of being incredible musicians and their singer having one of the best voices I’ve ever heard.
 (In case you’ve never heard of them, three of the members were in Creed then got a good singer and started playing to their full potential…) In 2016 they released a song called Show Me a Leader that included these lyrics:

 Disillusioned and tired of waiting

 We need to know this is not the end

 It's getting harder to fight